Maxime999/AnyCollect/README.md

 ### System Requirements
 A C++ 17 compiler such as GCC 7 is required.

 The libraries and standalone interfaces do not have additional dependencies.
 The Snap plugin interface requires the [C++ Snap plugin library](https://github.com/Maxime999/snap-plugin-lib-cpp) and its dependencies, which should be installed on the system first.
-AnyCollect uses static liniking of those libraries for the executables to be portable.
+AnyCollect uses static linking of those libraries for the programs to be portable.

 Refer to the DEPENDENCIES.md file for more information.